My story

 In July, Italy had reopened its borders and I decided to spend some months living a secluded existence in the Alps.
 During that time, I did a 300-kilometre bikepacking trip to Switzerland and back, completely self-supported.

 After a few months spent living a hermit-like existence, it was time to consider where the next move would be.
-I did some research and moved to the Serra da Monchique, living in an old truck that was now a tiny house, nestled in a wild valley.
+I did some research and moved to the Serra da Monchique, living in an old truck that was now a tiny house, nestled in a valley, where I discovered off-grid living.
+I got my Portuguese residency and managed to stay in Europe after brexit.

 2021

 6 months were spent living completely off-grid in Portugal over winter, before I bought an old converted Mercedes van and decided to use this as my temporary home.
-Driving through Spain and crossing the Pyrenees, I lived for 7 months on the French side of the mountains, spending many days exploring the winding roads and steep peaks.
+It was pretty fucked up but it had a lot of character, and the wooden interior won me over.
+The mechanical issues made sure to balance out my euphoria.
+Driving through Spain and crossing the Pyrenees, I lived for 7 months on the French side of the mountains, working as a cycling guide and chef, spending many days exploring the winding roads and steep peaks.

 High summer hit and I felt the inspiration to embark on a cycling voyage into the French Pyrenees, covering 250km and traversing 5 mountain passes in one day.